ccarrero-sf/cortex_agents_summit_slack/README.md

 ![image](img/19_app_token.png)

-Copy the token generated as we will be using it
+Copy the token generated as we will be using it later under SLACK_APP_TOKEN in your env environment.

 ![image](img/20_copy_token.png)